Limit distributions for large P\'{o}lya urns: The model

-The case of \emph{small} urn processes (\emph{i.e.} when $\sigma \leq 1/2$) has been well studied; in this case, when $R$ is not triangular, the random vector admits a Gaussian central limit theorem (see Janson \cite{Jan}).
+As indicated in the \hyperref[intro]{Introduction}, the ratio of $R$ eigenvalues is denoted by The case of \emph{small} urn processes ({i.e.,} when $\sigma\leq1/2$) has been well studied; in this case, when $R$ is not triangular, the random vector admits a Gaussian central limit theorem (see Janson \cite{Jan}).
 Triangular replacement matrices impose a particular treatment and lead most often to a nonnormal second-order limit (see Janson \cite{JanTrig} or \cite{Sahnoun2}).

-Our subject of interest is the case of \emph{large} urns, \emph{i.e.} when $\sigma >1/2$.
-In this case, $\frac 1{S} U^{DT}(n)$ is a large P\'olya process with replacement matrix $\frac 1{S} R$ in the sense of \cite{Pou08}.
-As a matter of consequence, the projections of the above vector-valued martingale on the eigenlines of $A$, which are of course also martingales, converge in any ${\rm L}^p$, $p\geq 1$ (and a.s.).
+Our subject of interest is the case of \emph{large} urns, that is, when $\sigma>1/2$.
+In this case, $\frac1{S} U^{\mathit{DT}}(n)$ is a large P\'olya process with replacement matrix $\frac1{S} R$ in the sense of \cite{Pou08}.
+As a matter of consequence, the projections of the above vector-valued martingale on the eigenlines of $A$, which are of course also martingales, converge in any ${\rm L}^p$, $p\geq1$ (and a.s.).
 In particular (second projection),

-is a convergent martingale; since $\gamma_{u,n}(\sigma) = n^{\sigma} \frac{\Gamma (u)}{\Gamma (u+\sigma)}(1+o(1))$), denoting by
+is a convergent martingale; since $\gamma_{u,n}(\sigma) = n^{\sigma} \frac{\Gamma(u)}{\Gamma (u+\sigma)}(1+o(1))$, denoting by

 a slight adaptation of \cite{Pou08} leads to the following theorem.
-Note that this theorem was essentially proven by Athreya and Karlin (\cite{AK}) and Janson (\cite{Jan}) for random replacement matrices.
+Note that this theorem was essentially proven by Athreya and Karlin \cite{AK} and Janson \cite{Jan} for random replacement matrices.
 The convergence in $L^p$-spaces when $R$ is nonrandom is shown by the indicated adaptation of \cite{Pou08}.

-\begin{Th} Suppose that $\sigma\in ]1/2,1[$.
+\begin{Th} Suppose that $\sigma\in\,]1/2,1[$.
 Then, as $n$ tends to infinity,

-where $v_1$ and $v_2$, defined in (\ref{v}), are eigenvectors associated with the eigenvalues $S$ and $m$; $W^{DT}$ is defined by (\ref{martingalediscrete}); $o(\ )$ means a.s. and in any $L^p, p\geq 1$. \end{Th}
+where $v_1$ and $v_2$, defined in \textup{(\ref{v})}, are eigenvectors associated with the eigenvalues $S$ and $m$; $W^{\mathit{DT}}$ is defined by (\ref{martingalediscrete}); $o( \cdot)$ means a.s. and in any $L^p, p\geq1$. \end{Th}